Cancelling the vacuum energy and Weyl anomaly in the standard model with dimension-zero scalar fields: Discussion

-{\bf Acknowledgements.} Research at Perimeter Institute is supported by the Government of Canada, through Innovation, Science and Economic Development, Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
+{\bf Acknowledgements.} We thank Sam Bateman, Paul Davies, Luigi Del Debbio, Michael Duff, Kurt Hinterbichler, Arkady Tseytlin, Grigory Volovik, and Roman Zwicky for helpful discussions and feedback.
+Research at Perimeter Institute is supported by the Government of Canada, through Innovation, Science and Economic Development, Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 The work of NT is supported by the STFC Consolidated Grant `Particle Physics at the Higgs Centre' and by the Higgs Chair of Theoretical Physics at the University of Edinburgh.